TypingTestWebsite/TypingTestWebsite.github.io/README.md

-# TypingTestWebsite.github.io
+# Typing_Test_Website
-A typing test site made by AdrianTheHacker (My main account)
+This is a website the allows you to check your typing speed.